redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Setup

-Update your .env file with the following settings which can be found on your project's dashboard.
+Update your .env file with the following setting which can be found on your Nhost project's dashboard.

 - `NHOST_BACKEND_URL` with the unique Nhost Backend (Auth & Storage) URL for your project.